-The Chancellor is the ceremonial Head of the University and his most public role is to preside over the University’s annual Graduation Ceremonies, presenting degrees to students.
-He will also attend other University events and serve as an ambassador for the institution in the UK and beyond.
+The Chancellor is the ceremonial head of the university and her most public role is to preside over the university’s annual graduation ceremonies, presenting degrees to students.
+She will also attend other university events and serve as an ambassador for the institution in the UK and beyond.

 Jennifer Coombs, DL

 Jennifer is an ambassador and latterly Board Member for the political magazine, Prospect.
 She is a former High Sheriff of Dorset, serving as The Queen's representative for law and order in the county from 2015-2016.
 Jennifer was appointed as Pro-Chancellor in May 2017.

 Emma is best known for founding the Jon Egging Trust (JET) in 2012, following the death of her husband, a Red Arrows pilot, in 2011 in a tragic accident.
 Emma is the Chief Executive Officer of the charity, which operates UK-wide and supports 10,000 young people each year to overcome adversity and be the best they can be.
 JET works with organisations linked to aviation, engineering and science and develops young people’s teamwork and leadership skills through its Blue Skies and Inspirational Outreach programmes.
 Before setting up the charity, Emma was a project director at the British Museum as part of the Community Partnerships team, which included working with vulnerable young people aged 13–26.